Pay your Rent or Service Charges

 When are rent non-collection weeks?

 Rent is always charged on a Monday.
 However, there are 4 weeks in the year when you don’t pay us rent.
 We call these “rent free weeks or non-collection weeks”.
-This year these are – Weeks commencing 19th December & 26th December 2016 and 20th March & 27th March 2017.
+These are the last two week in March and the last two weeks in December.

 All tenants are charged rent over 48 weeks and If you pay your rent monthly and you are not on direct debit then your monthly payment will remain the same during December and March.
 This is because rent is charged for 48 weeks and divided into equal monthly payments, so that you pay the same amount each month.